-Taking probiotics with antibiotics is not anything new.
+Taking probiotics with antibiotics is not new.
 This has long been a standard recommendation to avoid side effects from antibiotics, and for good reasons.
-Supplying the gut with probiotics before, during, and after taking antibiotics has for many helped avoid problems.
+Supplying the gut with probiotics before, during, and after taking antibiotics has for many been very helpful.

 Risks with probiotics?

 Absolutely not!
-Consuming probiotics has proven a simple and safe way to spare the body from the onslaught of antibiotics.
-In fact, many doctors will routinely prescribe probiotics together with antibiotics for the simple reason that adding probiotic bacteria in many cases counteracts the harmful effects of strong medication.
+Consuming probiotics is a simple and safe way to spare the body from the onslaught of antibiotics.
+In fact, many doctors will routinely prescribe probiotics together with antibiotics for the simple reason that for many it works.
+Probiotic bacteria can in many cases counteracts the harmful effects of strong medication.

 Antibiotics have its place in medicine and can definitely save a life, as in case of bacterial infections.
-But antibiotics can also cause serious problems, some of which can take a long time to resolve.
-What are some antibiotic side effects?
+But it can also cause serious problems, some of which can take a long time to resolve.

 Few things are as devastating to intestinal health as antibiotics.
 Why?
 Because antibiotics kill, not only harmful bacteria but also healthy bacteria residing in the digestive system.
 This can disturb the delicate balance that must exist for the digestive tract to work well.